FAU-Inf2/j-PEG/README.md

 Nodes in the syntax tree (see below) that belong to such an annotated definition carry these annotations (and their optional values) for further processing.

+### Weighted Alternatives and Quantifiers

+Some applications might require a way to specify weights for alternatives and quantifiers.
+Thus, these constructs can be annotated as follows:

+    foo
+      : <13> ...
+      |  <3> ...
+      ;

+    bar
+      : ( foo ) <3>*
+      ;

+It is up to the application to decide whether and how to use these weights.

 ## Constructing a PEG at Runtime